Contents

 idealmodel(model::EoSModel)

-retrieves the ideal model from the input's model. if the model is already an idealmodel, return nothing
+Retrieves the ideal model from the input's model.
+If the model is already an idealmodel, return nothing

 Examples: